 Have you ever been jealous of people who can tell a dramatic conversion story?
-Some people have a clear “before and after” testimony of how Jesus Christ has made a difference in their lives.
-Many of us, though, especially if we grew up in the church, might think our stories of coming to faith aren’t very exciting.
+Some people.
+Like the apostle Paul, have a clear “before and after” testimony of how Jesus Christ has made a difference in their lives.
+Paul, still known as Saul in the story you are about to hear, did not start out as a fan of Jesus.

 Today is Transfiguration Sunday.
 A moment ago, we heard the story of Jesus taking his closest friends up on a mountain, where Jesus is revealed to them in his heavenly form, in a burst of light.
 But those disciples weren’t the only ones to see Jesus in a blaze of glory…